What else would you like to know?

-We have compiled some of the most frequently asked questions about organ, eye and tissue donation and the answers to help you make a decision based on the facts and not one made out of fear and misunderstanding.
+Below are most frequently asked questions about organ, eye and tissue donation with answers to help you make a decision based on the facts.

-We’re the federally-designated, non-profit organ procurement organization (OPO) and an American Association of Tissue Banks (AATB) accredited tissue bank serving Colorado and most of Wyoming.
-As a recognized leader in facilitating the donation and recovery of transplantable organs and tissues, our mission is to save lives through organ and tissue donation and transplantation.
-To achieve this mission, Donor Alliance employs effective family approach and recovery programs in more than 100 hospitals.
-Donor Alliance also inspires the public to register as organ and tissue donors through community partnerships, public outreach and education campaigns throughout its donation service area.
+Donor Alliance is a federally-designated, non-profit organ procurement organization (OPO) and an accredited tissue bank serving Colorado and most of Wyoming.
+As a recognized leader in facilitating the donation and recovery of organs and tissue, our mission is to save and heal lives through organ and tissue donation and transplantation.
+To achieve this mission, Donor Alliance maintains partnerships with more than 100 hospitals in the region.
+Our organization also walks alongside the family during the organ recovery process to ensure their loved one’s gifts are safely received at transplant centers in a timely manner.
+Donor Alliance is a unique OPO as we also manage the donor registries in the region, Donate Life Colorado and Donate Life Wyoming.
+Through Donate Life, Donor Alliance inspires people to register as an organ and tissue donor through community partnerships, public outreach and education campaigns throughout the region.

-The process of recovering organs and tissues from a deceased person and transplanting them into others in order to save the lives of those in need.
-Up to eight lives can be saved through one person’s gift of organ donation and more than seventy-five can be saved and healed through gifts of tissue from that same person.
-Each year, the lives of approximately 500,000 people in the United States are saved through organ and tissue donation.
-One single organ and tissue donor can save and heal the lives of more than 75 people.
+The process of recovering organs and tissue from a deceased person for transplantation to save and heal lives. .
+One person can save up to eight lives through organ donation and save and heal up to 75 lives through tissue donation.
+Each year, the lives of approximately 500,000 people in the United States are saved and healed through organ and tissue donation.

 Heart, kidneys, liver, lung, pancreas and small intestine are the organs which can be transplanted; bone, corneas, heart valves, veins, skin, tendons and ligaments are among the tissues.